 Protection of civilians is at the heart of PAX’s work.
 On the ground in regions of conflict, PAX works with local activists and civilian organisations to examine how civilians can best be protected against the destructive effect of war.
 Since the genocide in Rwanda and the failed attempts to protect civilians in the former Yugoslavia in the 1990s, the protection of civilians is high on the international agenda.
 But who ensures that safety?
 And how?
 What resources are needed in order to safeguard the security of civilians?
 The answers to those questions are largely dependent on the local conditions in a conflict.
 PAX therefore chooses to work on protecting civilians from the bottom up with local partners, activists and civil society organizations..

 PAX developed a method that gives civilians in communities a voice about their security: the Human Security Survey (HSS).
 Using smartphones, local researchers map their community`s security situation.
 Who or what is a source of security or insecurity?
 What sort of protection is required?
 And what do civilians think of the military missions that have come to protect them?
 Human Security Surveys are currently conducted in nine regions in Iraq and South Sudan.

-The research findings are used to strengthen civilians in their dialogue with government bodies, armed groups and international organisations with regard to their safety in negotiations and peace missions.
+The research findings are used to strengthen civilians in their dialogue with government bodies, armed groups and international peacekeeping missions with regard to their security, and holding these security providers to account.

 Advice and training